School vs College

 Differences in time and study:

+Your timetable may not be completely full, you may have 2 or 3 hour gaps in your day which you will need to fill.
+You will be expected to do a lot of independent learning outside of your classroom hours.
 You will have different modules during your time in college.
 Some courses change these with each semester (before Christmas and after Christmas), others will be changed every year so you have the same modules for the full college year.

 Social differences